 Extension Division Administration

 Lou Kosma received his degree in music education with applied double bass from Temple University.
-He has taught in Philadelphia (PA) and Belleville (NJ) and served as orchestra and musical show conductor at Holy Family Academy in Bayonne (NJ).
+He has taught in Philadelphia, PA and Belleville, NJ and served as orchestra and musical show conductor at Holy Family Academy in Bayonne, NJ.
 He teaches privately and is an adjunct double bass instructor at New Jersey City University.
 He is a member of the Metropolitan Opera Orchestra.
-He has also performed as principal bassist for the American Ballet Theatre, Northeastern Pennsylvania Philharmonic, and acting principal for the New Jersey Symphony.
+He has also performed as principal bassist for the American Ballet Theatre, Northeastern Pennsylvania Philharmonic and acting principal for the New Jersey Symphony.
 He was a member of the Chautauqua Symphony for 17 years and continues to play radio and television jingles and industrials.
 He has organized and participated in chamber music concerts and recordings with Music Amici and Alborada Latina.
 He is music director and conductor of the Junior Orchestra of the Youth Orchestras of Essex County and has guest conducted several district, regional and all-state festival concerts in New Jersey, Connecticut, New York, Pennsylvania, Massachusetts, North Dakota and Vermont.
 He is also the music director of the Vermont Philharmonic.
-Lou was appointed Music Director and Conductor of the Thurnauer Symphony Orchestra in Tenafly, New Jersey, in May of 2003.
+Lou was appointed Music Director and Conductor of the Thurnauer Symphony Orchestra in Tenafly, NJ in May of 2003.
 Mr. Kosma conducts the Festival Orchestra at Stokes Forest Music Camp and Festival in Sussex County, NJ.

 Suzuki strings coordinator